RicardoNicolau/js-project-recipe-library/README.md

 - **script.js:** The JavaScript file that handles fetching data from Spoonacular, caching in localStorage, dynamic filtering, sorting (by cooking time), infinite scroll, random recipe selection, loader functionality, and disabling scrolling during loading.
 - **README.md:** This documentation file outlining the project details.

 © 2025 Recipe Library.
-All Rights Reserved. | Developed & Designed by Ricardo Nicolau
+All Rights Reserved. | Developed & Designed by DevByRico